Strong passwords for HIPAA compliance

 What is HIPAA compliance?

-HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
-It is the law overseeing the security of medical data in the US.
-HIPAA compliance ensures that healthcare companies and organizations will protect patients’ private data (or protected health information (PHI)) from privacy violations, internal mishandlings, or data leaks.
+HIPAA stands for the Health Insurance Portability and Accountability Act, a groundbreaking legislation enacted in 1996 that safeguards the confidentiality and security of patient data.
+HIPAA compliance ensures that healthcare companies and organizations protect patients’ private data (or protected health information (PHI)) from privacy violations, internal mishandlings, or data leaks.

 PHI includes all the personal data that could identify a patient or other client of such an institution.
 It ranges from phone numbers to actual medical records.
-So HIPAA compliance means that an organization should protect such info by handling it securely and putting in place all required safety measures.
-The failure to do that may result in severe legal punishment.
+Understanding the HIPAA compliance requirements is crucial for healthcare providers, insurers, and businesses that handle patient information because not complying with the HIPAA requirements can result in hefty penalties, legal trouble, and a loss of public trust.

 HIPAA compliance applies to two types of organizations: covered entities and their business associates.
 Covered entities are organizations that actively work with PHI, for example, healthcare and health insurance providers.
 Business associates are companies that provide services to covered entities.
 They might be app developers, providers of IT infrastructure, third-party contractors, security companies, caterers, etc. It could be any business that deals with a covered entity and PHI.